Simon Atherton: Personal

 His sister, Sylvia Atherton (1801–1866) lived in the same Shaker community in Harvard.
 However, his elder sister, Nancy Atherton (1797–1873) was admitted to the shaker community in Shirley, where became a seamstress, and is buried in the Shirley Shaker Cemetery.

 Death

 Atherton died on October 7, 1888, at the age of 85.
 He is buried at the Shaker Burying Ground in Harvard.

 Legacy

 He is listed in the A-Z of Shakers as a “notable shaker”, along with Tabitha Babbitt, Grove Blanchard, Elijah Myrick, William Leonard, Augustus Grosvenor, Roxalana Grosvenor, Olive Hatch, Hannah Kendall and Annie Walker.

 Ancestry

 He was the third generation of Atherton's to have resided in Shirley, Massachusetts, His grandfather Amos married Lydia Gould of Shirley in 1758.
 Prior to that his paternal ancestors had resided in Lancaster, Massachusetts having been pioneer settlers to the area.
-He is a direct descendant of James Atherton, who arrived in Dorchester, Massachusetts, in the 1630s.
+He is a direct descendant of James Atherton, who arrived in Dorchester, Boston, Massachusetts, in the 1630s.
 The Atherton family ancestry originated from Lancashire, England.